floraison/flor/doc/strings.md

 + 1 "lo"  # fails...
 ```

-If the first operand to a `+` is a string, then all subsquent operands are turned into strings and the result is the concatenation of all the strings.
+If the first operand to a `+` is a string, then all subsequent operands are turned into strings and the result is the concatenation of all the strings.
 ```
 + '' 1 true [ 1 2 ]  # yields "1true[1, 2]"
 ```